Beyond-jQuery/book/manuscript/events.md

 I've showed you how to fire and observe events in the last couple sections, but sometimes your need to do more than just create or listen for events.
 Occasionally, you will need to either influence the bubbling/capturing phase or even attach data to an event in order to make it available to subsequent listeners.

-As a contrived example (but possibly realistic in a very twisted web application piloted by project managers who have no concept of reality), suppose you needed to prevent users from selecting any text or images on an entire page.
+As a contrived example (but possibly realistic in a very twisted web application piloted by project managers who have no understanding of the web), suppose you were asked to prevent users from selecting any text or images on an entire page.
 How can you accomplish this?
 Perhaps by interfering with some mouse event, somehow.
 But which event, and how?
 Perhaps the event to focus on is "click".
 If this was your first guess, you were close, but not quite correct.

-According to the W3C DOM Level 3 Events specification, [the "mousedown" event][mousedown-w3c] starts a drag or text selection operation as it's _default_ action.
+According to the W3C DOM Level 3 Events specification, [the "mousedown" event][mousedown-w3c] starts a drag or text selection operation as its _default_ action.
 So, we must prevent the _default_ action of a "mousedown" event.
-We can prevent text and image selection/dragging across the entire page using jQuery _or_ the pure web API by simply registering a "mousedown" event listener on `window` and calling the `preventDefault()` method on the `Event` object that is passed to our handler once our handler is executed by the browser.
+We can prevent text and image selection/dragging across the entire page using jQuery _or_ the pure web API by simply registering a "mousedown" event listener on `window` and calling the `preventDefault()` method on the `Event` object that is passed to our handler once our handler is executed.

 {title="preventing a default event action - jQuery", lang=javascript}
 ~~~~~~~